-The Company has an employee long term incentive plan (the "LTIP") which was approved by Shareholders on November 22, 2011.
+The Company has an employee long term incentive plan (the "LTIP") which was approved by Shareholders on November 26, 2014.

-The following table sets out information as of June 30, 2014 with respect to equity securities of the Company which have been and are authorised for issuance as compensation under the LTIP.
+The following table sets out information as of June 30, 2015 with respect to equity securities of the Company which have been and are authorised for issuance as compensation under the LTIP.

-Equity Compensation Plan Information Plan Category Number of securities to be issued upon vesting of performance rights Weighted-average exercise price of outstanding performance rights(A\$) The number of securities available for future issuance will be determined by taking the outstanding performance rights as at that time from 5 million shares reserved for issuance under the LTIP.
-Equity compensation plans approved by security holders 2,754,149 - 2,245,851 Equity compensation plans not approved by security holders - - - Total 2,754,149 - 2,245,851
+Equity Compensation Plan Information Number of securities to be issued upon vesting of Plan Category Weighted-average exercise price of outstanding performance rights The number of securities performance rights Equity compensation plans approved by security holders 7,314,380 - 2,688,196 Equity compensation plans not approved by security holders - - - Total 7,314,380 - 2,688,196